jacksonet00/github-leaderboard/README.md

 [The project is setup with cookiecutter and docker so follow this link.](https://cookiecutter-django.readthedocs.io/en/latest/developing-locally-docker.html) The following instructions is the bare minimal to get things running.
 Important configuration instructions is included in the link.

+Important locations are `config` which contains top level information about Django like routing for homepage and installed apps. `requirements` contain the Python packages that Docker uses. `compose` is for Docker. `github_leaderboard` contains all the Django files that you would modify.

+`db_sql_files` is for Jackson.
+They contain the SQL schema that he made.

 ### Setup docker environment from our project dependencies

    1. Build the docker containers